williamlee31/plant/README.md

 <h1> API ACCOUNTS </h1>
 <h5>M2X</h5>
 Create an account at https://m2x.att.com/. <br>
 Here you will need to use two keys.
 Navigate to account settings to find the Master Key.
 Next create a device and save the device id.
+You can reference the M2X api cheatsheet at https://m2x.att.com/developer/documentation/v2/cheatsheet.

+Another api key needed is weather underground at http://www.wunderground.com/api. <br>